Has filter. Liquid error (layout/theme line 213): cannot select the property '' [] templateSuffix is falsey

 managing sweet itch

-“I feed Tom a scoop of TurmerItch daily along with his balancer, chop and brewers yeast.
-He still wears his rug from February to November and I make sure his stable is spotless and I use lavender disinfectant to help deter the flies.
+He still wears his rug from February to November and Sophie makes sure his stable is spotless and uses lavender disinfectant to help deter the flies.

 “Tom is a much happier horse now.
 We competed all last year despite the pandemic, it’s been non-stop for us.
 We won eight rosettes last year and qualified and competed in the West Yorkshire Dressage Finals, placing 3rd overall).
 This year we have three rosettes already and have qualified again for the Dressage Finals in June.
 He’s a happier boy while competing now, having got an excellent plan in place to stop itching occurring.”